rvdhooft/react-trpc-starter/README.md

 1. Install [Volta](https://volta.sh/).
 This will download the pinned versions of node & yarn for you in the background to make sure everyone is using the same versions.
 2. Install the recommended VSCode extensions.
-3. Create a `.env.local` file and populate it with the correct local values.
+3. Create a `.env` file at the project root and populate it with the correct local values.
 An `.env.example` file is available to show the expected variables.
 4. Run `yarn` to install all of the packages.
-5. Run `yarn prebuild` to run the Prisma generator and any migrations
+5. Run `yarn db-setup` to run the Prisma generator and any migrations and seed data
 6. Run `yarn dev` to start running both the frontend and backend

 ### Extras